divyakjce123/Binary-Search-Visualizer/README.md

    cd AlgoViz-Binary-Search
 Run the project:

-Bash

 python main.py
 (If your system uses python3, try python3 main.py)

-🧭 How to Use the App
+# 🧭 How to Use the App
 Generate a list: Use 🎲 Randomize or enter a sorted list manually.

 Select Target: Enter a number in the Find box (leave empty to auto-pick a random target).